leezl/cse680/PA04/README.md

 Project 04: Blender and Model Loading
 ========================================
 This project is based on the previous Project, PA03.

+IMPORTANT: This program assumes you are providing the path, name and extension of the obj file.
+Also assumes the path in the obj file to the materials is correct.
+It used to hard code the path separately:
+"assets/models/"+file+".obj" and "assets/models/"+material
+But this was removed since that directory does not exist.
+So.
+If a material is just a filename, no path,
+it must be in the same location as the executable.

 CONTROLS:
 Space: stops spinning of object a, d: change speed of spinning object